-I asked 31 experts throughout to share their best blogging tips to grow a blog in 2021.
+I asked 31 experts to share their best blogging tips to grow a blog in 2023.

 Jam-packed actionable blogging advice.
-After reading all the tips and tactics, I guarantee that you will have a pretty good idea about best practices in blogging.
+After reading all the tips and tactics, I guarantee you will have a good idea about best practices in blogging.

 Let’s dive right in.

 31 Experts talk about how to grow a blog in 2023

 1. Winning mindset

 Too many bloggers will try a promotional tactic and give up on it without exploring why it didn’t work.
 Then, they may even tell their friends – “oh, this tactic sucks,” and they’ll miss out on the context.

 What works in one niche doesn’t always work in another.
 Your ability to build a successful blog can depend on other factors, such as audience demographics and seasonal trends.
 The combination of monetization channels you choose and how they align with your personality type can import the results.